-Often you will find you are using food to meet a need that isn’t hunger.
+Often you will find you are using food to meet a need that is not hunger (

-Tracking your eating and exercise habits alongside your feelings will help you identify patterns, enabling you to work on breaking any negative cycles of behavior.
+Tracking your eating and exercise habits alongside your feelings can help you identify patterns, enabling you to work on breaking any negative cycles of behavior.

 Monitoring your behavior patterns and identifying what triggers you to eat at night will help you break cycles of emotional eating.

-If you’re overeating because you aren’t eating enough during the day, then getting yourself into a routine can help.
+If you’re overeating because you aren’t eating enough during the day, getting yourself into a routine may be helpful.

-Structured eating and sleeping times will help you spread your food intake over the day so that you’re less hungry at night.
+Structured eating and sleeping times can help you spread your food intake over the day so that you’re less hungry at night.

-Getting good sleep is very important when it comes to managing your food intake and weight.
+Getting good quality sleep is vital when it comes to managing your food intake and weight.

-Lack of sleep and short sleep duration have been linked to higher calorie intakes and poor-quality diets.
-Over a long period of time, poor sleep can increase your risk of obesity and related diseases (
+According to a 2015 review of studies, lack of sleep and short sleep duration have been linked to higher calorie intake and poor-quality diets.
+Over a long period of time, poor sleep can increase your risk for developing obesity and related chronic diseases.

 Having set times for eating and sleeping can help you separate the two activities, especially if you are prone to waking in the night to eat.